AdamAlam/PlanningPoker/README.md

 - [x] Implement a pie chart to display average, median, mode, low, and high estimates.

   - [ ] Add functionality to hover over the pie chart and show which users selected which value.
-  - [-] The pie chart should have some Chakra transition such as [slide fade](https://chakra-ui.com/docs/components/transitions/usage) when values are revealed.
+  - [x] The pie chart should have some Chakra transition such as [slide fade](https://chakra-ui.com/docs/components/transitions/usage) when values are revealed.
   - [x] Use [Chart.js](https://www.chartjs.org/docs/latest/samples/other-charts/pie.html) for this feature.

 - [ ] Show user selection history for a specific user story.